FAQs Regarding SUSE's Support Offerings and Policies

 |4 - Low||There is no loss of service.
 This may be a request for documentation, general information, product enhancement request, etc.||Next Business Day||Next Business Day|

-FAQs Regarding How to Register a Service Request
+FAQs Regarding How to Register an incident

 What is a CID?